iq180fq200/ImmerseExplainer/README.md

 # Contribute
 ## Test the Immerse Explainer in Dev-mode
-To contribute the Immerse Explainer and compile the code in dev-mode, you need to run the following commands (Note the first command below only needs to be run once if you didn't make any change to the ./Clip-extensions and ./Anki directories.):
+To contribute to the Immerse Explainer and compile the code in dev-mode, you need to run the following commands (Note the first command below only needs to be run once if you didn't make any change to the ./Clip-extensions and ./Anki directories.):

 ```bash
 source buildAll.bash # build the popclip extension and the Anki connector.